A Thermodynamic Structure of Asymptotic Inference: Appendix 2: Proof of the information inequality

+where $H$ is the entropy state function in (\ref{entropyH}) and $dm$ is evaluated along trajectories generated by $\dot m=g(m,m_{eq})$.
+Since $\sigma^2$ is a monotonic function of the stimulus parameter $\mu$, we will refer to the state space using coordinates $(\mu,m)$ for the purposes of analyzing stimulus–response cycles.

-\begin{theorem}[Information inequality] Let $\mu(t)$ be a cyclic stimulus that generates a closed stimulus--response trajectory in $(\mu,m)$ via the state space model described in Section~\ref{sec:inference}.
+\begin{theorem}[Information inequality] Let $\mu(t)$ be a cyclic stimulus that generates a closed stimulus--response trajectory in $(\mu,m)$ via the dynamical state-space model described in Section~\ref{sec:inference}.
 The change in information over a cycle obeys the second-law--type inequality

 \end{theorem}

 \begin{proof} Let $C$ denote the closed curve traced in $(\mu,m)$ space over one stimulus cycle.
 For any piecewise-smooth simple loop $C$ that is positively oriented (counter-clockwise) and bounds a region $A$, Green's theorem gives